XML RSSSubscribe To This Site

 into a plate.

-These early ice creams were laboriously frozen in a covered freezing pot called a sarbotiere.
+The early French ice creams were laboriously frozen in a covered freezing pot called a sarbotiere.
 These pots were often made of pewter, and they were immersed in a finely crafted wooden bucket filled with chipped ice and either saltpetre or coarse rock salt.

-Because of the excessive time and labor involved in making ice cream and the requirement for a year-round source of ice, for many years ice cream remained a treat reserved for well-off families that had servants.
+Because of the excessive time and labor involved in making ice cream, and the requirement for a year-round source of ice, for many years ice cream remained a treat reserved for well-off families with servants.